scrabbletank/farhome-rules/rulesdoc.md

 #### Charmer
 *Requires proficiency in conversation*

-When making a conversation check against a non-hostile creature you add a superior die to the roll.
+When making a conversation challenge against a non-hostile creature you add a superior die to the roll.
 On a critical the creature treats you as a friend for the next day.
-When making an intimidation check you may use your conversation instead.
+When making an intimidation challenge you may use your conversation instead.

 #### Constitution
 *Requires proficiency in exhaustion*